The State of HR: Trends and Opportunities

 Remote and hybrid work environments were once considered temporary arrangements; a way to stay safe during the darkest days of the COVID-19 pandemic.
 It’s now clear that work-from-home arrangements are here to stay as cubicles become passe´ and employees increasingly choose hybrid work options.

 Human resources underwent a massive upheaval to accommodate fast-changing dynamics, and are continuing to adjust to the new normal.

-DocuSign's 2021 HR Trends report provides a statistical analysis of human resources in 2020, offering an overview of what HR teams had to grapple with over the course of the year and a look ahead at how they’re gearing up for the future.
+A recent DocuSign HR Trends report provides a statistical analysis of human resources in the not-so-distant past.
+It also provides a look ahead at how they’re gearing up for the future.

 To remain agile in the face of change, HR departments need digital solutions that not only automate and simplify complex paper processes, but are easy to implement, use and integrate with their other technologies.
 With digital, well-integrated tools, HR teams will be significantly more prepared for the next wave of disruption—whatever that may be.

 For a deeper look at the changes and opportunities driving the HR industry today, check out DocuSign’s latest HR Trends Report.
 Plus, check out more insights how technology enables HR teams to be more strategic.